-Lemma \ref{lem:U} shows that, under our assumptions, $X_{\min}$ is $\P(1,2,3)$, $\P(1,1,2)$, or $\P^{2}$.
+Proposition \ref{prop:U} shows that, under our assumptions, $X_{\min}$ is $\P(1,2,3)$, $\P(1,1,2)$, or $\P^{2}$.
 We will treat these cases in Sections \ref{sec:A1A2}, \ref{sec:F2} and \ref{sec:P2}, respectively.
-We aim to restrict the possible divisors $D_{\min}$ using \eqref{eq:no_bubbles}, and to transform the remaining ones to $\pp\subseteq \P^{2}$, constructed in Section \ref{sec:constructions}.
+Our aim is to restrict the possible divisors $D_{\min}$ using condition \eqref{eq:no_bubbles}, and to transform the remaining ones to $\pp\subseteq \P^{2}$, constructed in Section \ref{sec:constructions}.
 If $X_{\min}\not\cong \P^{2}$ we shall encounter some cases with $n=0$, i.e.\ when $(X,\tfrac{1}{2}D)$ is already almost minimal.
 We call them \emph{sporadic}, since their towers consist of single elements.
 It is convenient to study them together in Section \ref{sec:sporadic}.